fengxuanrui/fengxuanrui.github.io/_teaching/2024-fall-teaching-Advanced Mathematics D.md

 location: "Beijing, China"
 ---

-You can find all the textbooks and lecture notes of this course here.
+Thank you for choosing the course 2024 Fall Advanced Mathematics D by Professor Zuoli Xiao and I am glad to be your TA.
+You can find all the related sources of this course here.

 Textbooks
 ======